break-stuff/clarion/README.md

 ## Changelog

-0.7.0 - Revised dependency management so the latest packages are installed, added Grunt, and added 'pixrem' to postcss.
+0.7.0 - Revised dependency management so the latest packages are always installed, added Grunt, and added 'pixrem' to postcss.

 0.6.1 - Fixed error in gulpfile.js.